 Roofing including roof space I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and boarded over with timber sarking material.
+The roof is built of timber trusses and boarded over with fibreboard sarking material.
 Insulation material is laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC materials consisting of half round gutters feeding round downpipes.
+Rainwater units are of PVC and cast iron materials consisting of half round gutters feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

 The outer walls appear to be of cavity brick construction with a rendered external finish.
-A damp-proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp-proof membrane.
-There are sub-floor ventilators to lower walls.
+There is a pointed brick sub-structure.
+A damp proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp proof membrane.

+building of this age to have a bitumen damp proof membra There are sub-floor ventilators to lower walls.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of uPVC double glazed type.
+Windows are of uPVC single glazed type.
+Access to the property is via uPVC double glazed external doors leading to the entrance hallway and kitchen.
+Fascia boards are of timber while soffit boards appear to be of a material which may contain asbestos.

 External decorations Visually inspected.
-External decoration is generally of low maintenance material.
+External decoration generally has a painted finish.